Good Friday 2020

 On this day Jesus Christ was crucified & was tied & nailed by the wrist & feet to a large wooden cross & was left to die.
 That is why a cross is often used as a symbol in the Christian faith.

 This day is spent in Fasting, in prayers & repentance on the suffering of Jesus Christ & also spent in mourning on the death of Jesus Christ.
-For repentance, people keep fasting for 40 days which is also known as Lent.
+For repentance, most of the people fast for 40 days which is also known as Lent.

 In some churches, there are no flowers, no pictures, the alter, the statue & the cross are draped in black to represent mourning.

 According to the scriptures, Jesus was placed on the cross at 9 am and when the darkness covered the land from noon until Jesus’s death at 3 pm.